-MADISON, Wis. - The Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP) confirms that a Waukesha County deer farm that tested positive for chronic wasting disease (CWD) earlier this year has been depopulated.
-Of the 20 animals depopulated, eight tested positive for the disease.
+MADISON, Wis. -The Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP) confirms that a Taylor County deer farm that tested positive for chronic wasting disease (CWD) has been depopulated.
+Of the 238 animals tested as a result of the depopulation, 61 were positive for the disease.